8r1m2t0n3/webpage-images-parser/README.md

-# Images from DevTools Parser
+# Webpage Images Parser

-Allows downloading all viewed images from a webpage using a HAR file from DevTools.
+Enables downloading all images viewed on a webpage using a HAR file exported from DevTools.

 ## Instructions